tdresearchgroup/ProjectMiner/README.md

 "AAA" can be replaced by the last issue number read, and "BBB" can be replaced by the sum of "AAA"+ Remaining Rate Limit within the same hour to better utilize the of Remaining Rate Limit.
 Last issue number read can be confirmed by checking the lastest zeroOutput.csv.

-**Final Data Organizing**
+## Final Data Organizing
-All data saved in the all the zeroOup.csv and nonZeroOutput.csv they can be either combined together by each project or leave asstand-alone files to be read for version conversion.
+All data saved in the all the zeroOup.csv and nonZeroOutput.csv they can be either combined together by each project or leave asstand-alone files to be read for version conversion.<br>
 Note: For version conversion, contact Derek Reimanis <derek.reimanis@gmail.com> for further details.